Tour of Houston Ship Channel – A Tourist Attaction!

 Sam Houston would become the first President of the Republic of Texas.

 They even advertised it as a port city.
-Yes…a ship could navigate the waterways from Galveston to Houston, but certainly not a large ship and not without encountering many obstacles.
-A true port city…..that was yet to become a reality.
+Yes, a ship could navigate the waterways from Galveston to Houston, but indeed not a large boat and not without encountering many obstacles.
+A valid port city that was yet to become a reality.